50 Cent: 1996–2002: Rise to fame, shooting, and early mixtapes

-Jackson began rapping in a friend's basement, where he used turntables to record over instrumentals.
+Jackson began rapping in a friend's basement, using turntables to record over instrumentals.
 In 1996, a friend introduced him to Jam Master Jay of Run-DMC, who was establishing Jam Master Jay Records.
-Jay taught him how to count bars, write choruses, structure songs, and make records.
-In 1997, A&R of Def Jam Irv Gotti turned down demo tapes from Jackson after Jam Master Jay had shown the songs for a potential record deal with the reason for decline being a style too similar to Jay-Z. Jackson's first appearance was on "React" with Onyx, for their 1998 album Shut 'Em Down, which Gotti was the A&R for.
+Jay taught him to count bars, write choruses, structure songs, and make records.
+In 1997, A&R of Def Jam Irv Gotti turned down demo tapes by Jackson that Jay showed him for a potential record deal on the grounds that they were too similar to Jay-Z. Jackson's first appearance was on "React" with Onyx, from its 1998 album Shut 'Em Down, which Gotti was the A&R for.
 He credited Jam Master Jay for improving his ability to write hooks, and Jay produced Jackson's first (unreleased) album.
 In 1999, after Jackson left Jam Master Jay, the platinum-selling producers Trackmasters signed him to Columbia Records.
-They sent him to an upstate New York studio, where he produced 36 songs in two weeks; 18 were included on his 2000 album, Power of the Dollar.
+They sent him to an upstate New York studio, where he produced 36 songs in two weeks; 18 were included on his 2000 album Power of the Dollar.
 Jackson founded Hollow Point Entertainment with former G-Unit member Bang 'Em Smurf.

 Jackson's popularity began to grow after the successful, controversial underground single "How to Rob", which he wrote in a half-hour car ride to a studio.
 The track comically describes how he would rob famous artists.
 Jackson explained the song's rationale: "There's a hundred artists on that label, you gotta separate yourself from that group and make yourself relevant."
 Rappers Jay-Z, Kurupt, Sticky Fingaz, Big Pun, Wyclef Jean, and the Wu-Tang Clan responded to the track, and Nas invited Jackson to join him on his Nastradamus tour.
-Although "How to Rob" was intended to be released with "Thug Love" (with Destiny's Child), two days before he was scheduled to film the "Thug Love" music video, Jackson was shot and hospitalized.
+Although "How to Rob" was intended to be released with "Thug Love" (with Destiny's Child), two days before he was scheduled to film the "Thug Love" video, Jackson was shot and hospitalized.